|Policy Title:||Parental Leave for Faculty and University Staff|

 |Last Reviewed/Updated:||June 6, 2005|

-Brief Description: Provides the university parental leave policy for faculty, officers, and exempt professionals, in accordance with the Family and Medical Leave Policy.
+Brief Description: Provides the university parental leave policy for faculty and university staff, in accordance with the Family and Medical Leave Policy.

 At its meeting of January 18, 1990, the Board of Regents approved a university parental leave policy for faculty, officers, and exempt professionals1.
 In 1998 and 1999, the faculty council women's committee, working with the office of the vice president for academic affairs, explored alternatives to the existing policy that better meet the needs of faculty.
 The Board of Regents revised the policy on April 20 and again on June 9, 2000, on March 20, 2003, and on June 4, 2005, to reflect those needs and to be congruent with the Family and Medical Leave Policy and other policy changes.